Recruiting Healthy Soft Coated Wheaten Terriers

 • Weigh at least ~10 kg (~22 pounds)

-• Be at least 1 year old
+• Be at least one year old

 • NOT have chronic gastrointestinal (GI) disease or be on a GI or skin-specific diet